 Today I’m reflecting on the realities of breast cancer for me as a solo business artist.
 This year I’ve dedicated energy and time to growing Keys to Change’s reach and visibility beyond where it was in 2015.
 Supported by business coach extraordinaire Charlie Gilkey, I’ve had success with these efforts.
 So one of the realities of this situation is that I’m frustrated to encounter this setback.

 Charlie was in a serious a car accident several years ago.
-It impacted his ability to work for quite some time, so he immediately empathized and understood that frustration.
-He shared his immeasurable kindness, and offered great and do-able ideas to help me keep the momentum going as I undergo treatment.
+It impacted his ability to work for quite some time, so he immediately empathized and understood my frustration.
+He shared his immeasurable kindness, and offered great and do-able ideas to help me create and execute a plan to keep the momentum going as I undergo treatment.
 Thank you, Charlie.

 Here’s the thing, though.
 I’m a business artist, not a superhero.
-I have not yet done much of this planning ahead.
+I have not yet done much of this kind of advance preparation.
 In the 3 weeks that have passed since being diagnosed I’ve been pulled in multiple and disparate directions.
 As I now know, but didn’t at first, I have more time to get ready than I first imagined.
 That’s a good thing, because while I knew what I ought to be doing, I had some hurdles to get past first.

 I needed to figure out the part about telling others.
 Who do I tell, how and when do I tell them?
 Then there’s the telling itself, which takes time and is difficult.
 While it was clear to me that I needed to tell family and friends, I struggled for a while with whether to tell clients and colleagues.
 Did they really have to deal with this?
 Was it important to our work and our relationships?